 Nambour's population nearly doubled between 1966 and 1996, to about 12,000.
 It was not the same as the spectacular growth of beachfront Maroochydore, but the population result was nearly the same.
 The economic base was less dependent on tourism, although the Big Pineapple a few kilometres away at Woombye was one of Australia's most visited sites.
 The sugar mill closed in 2003, ending the era when cane trams trundled across the main street.

 Nambour has two hospitals, two state primary and high schools (including those in neighbouring Burnside), a Catholic primary school (1925), Nambour Christian College (1980), two independent secondary colleges in neighbouring Burnside, a QUT campus and a combined sports ground, a golf course and showground (1909).
-The twenty-sixth Prime Minister of Australia, Kevin Rudd (December 2007 - June 2010) and Wayne Swan (Deputy Prime Minister June 2010+) both attended Nambour State high school.
+The twenty-sixth Prime Minister of Australia, Kevin Rudd (December 2007-June 2010, June-September 2013) and Wayne Swan (Deputy Prime Minister June 2010-June 2013) both attended Nambour State high school.

 Currie and Howard Streets have a long strip of shopping centres, and Howard Street ends with Nambour Plaza drive-in shopping centre with a discount department store, a supermarket and 38 shops.
 Nambour's census populations have been :